 Although many organizations that make use of the PAC offer lessons, the PAC itself does not other than the occasional workshops through visiting artists.
 As this is an often asked question, we have devoted a whole webpage to area arts resources that may be able to assist you: http://thepac.net/additional-arts-resources/

-The PAC staff includes the director, 2 front office staff, a technical director and a custodian and a corps of over two dozen volunteer students and adults that assist with everything from building sets to ushering to stuffing envelopes.
-Even so the upkeep of the facility can be daunting at times since the PAC is a year round facility.
-In general it takes roughly 12 hours to clean up after one event and prepare for the next.
+The PAC staff includes the director, two front office staff, a technical director, and a custodian and a corps of over two dozen volunteer students and adults that assist with everything from building sets to ushering to stuffing envelopes.
+Even so, the upkeep of the facility can be daunting at times since the PAC is a year-round facility.
+In general, it takes roughly 12 hours to clean up after one event and prepare for the next.

 JHHS and the PAC are two separate entities that just happen to share the same roof.
 The revenue produced by the PAC is channeled back into PAC programming and facility improvements and repairs that help us better serve the students and community that utilizes the facility.

 The PAC is located inside JHHS because it is centrally located.
-Because this there is a misconception that the PAC serves primarily JHHS students.
-In actuality JHHS makes up a small fraction of the 30,000 students served by the PAC over a nine county region.
+Because of this, there is often the misconception that the PAC serves JHHS students primarily.
+In actuality, JHHS makes up a small fraction of the 30,000 students served by the PAC over a nine-county region.
 To support the use of the PAC by ALL Hardin County schools, the PAC created “Arts For All” — a travel subsidy program used by all other schools in the district to make use of the PAC.